zerangu/STM32_Drone_Flight_Ctrl/README.md

 4. motor beep

-5. flip ch5 switch to arm (PWM > 1800us) and fly the drone
+5. flip ch5 switch to arm (PWM > 1800us) and fly the damn thing

 # good luck in your project!